SpawnCampGames/SpawnTools/README.md

 - `backgroundSources` // list of your background loop sources

 Possibly a third.
-- `additionalSources` // any audiosource created during runtimea
+- `additionalSources` // any audiosource created during runtime